-Starting in October 2021, Stavisky will be an assistant professor in the department of neurological surgery at the University of California, Davis.
-His group will develop neural prosthetic systems that allow clinical trial participants with severe speech and movement impairments to speak and make reach and grasp movements.
+Stavisky is an Assistant Professor in the Department of Neurological Surgery at the University of California, Davis.
+He co-directs the UC Davis Neuroprosthetics Lab, which develops develop systems that allow clinical trial participants with severe speech and movement impairments to speak and make reach and grasp movements.
 In parallel, his group seeks to better understand the neural basis of the abilities they are trying to restore.
 Stavisky firmly believes that ultimately it is the combination of new scientific insights and improved technology that will allow us to build BCIs that are more effective and capable of treating a wider range of neurological conditions.